Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for about 9 1/2 minutes as the Black man said he couldn’t breathe and went limp.
 Bystander video of Floyd’s arrest for suspicion of passing a counterfeit $20 bill prompted protests around the world and a nationwide reckoning on race and police brutality.

 Prosecutors asked for 30 years, saying Chauvin’s actions were egregious and “shocked the nation’s conscience.”
-Defense attorney Eric Nelson requested probation, saying Chauvin was the product of a “broken” system and “believed he was doing his job.”
+Nelson requested probation, saying Chauvin was the product of a “broken” system and “believed he was doing his job.”

 Cahill has already found that aggravating factors in Floyd’s death warrant going higher than the 12 1/2-year sentence recommended by the state’s sentencing guidelines.
 The judge found Chauvin abused his position of authority, treated Floyd with particular cruelty, and that the crime was seen by several children.
 He also wrote that Chauvin knew the restraint of Floyd was dangerous.